Edward Gregson: Of Distant Memories

 Commissioned by Black Dyke Band and the Worshipful Company of Musicians, Of Distant Memories marked the centenary of the first original test piece for brass band for the 1913 National Brass Band Championships of Great Britain.
 The work is firmly in Championship standard repertoire, and was subsequently used for the 2013 Brass Band Championships.

-The first test piece that was composed in 1913 was by Percy Fletcher.
+rst test piece that was composed in 1913 was by Percy Fletcher.
 Entitled Labour and Love, the work has been used over 80 times for various world wide brass band contests.
 Gregson took inspiration from this anniversary and set out to write a work that pays tribute to the style of the early test pieces.
 Gregson continues in his programme notes:

 “The list of composers is a distinguished one of course, including well-known names such as Holst, Ireland, Elgar, and Howells, alongside less familiar ones.
 The brass band tradition owes much to them, for through their music they established a truly homogenous ‘British’ brass band sound that has spread throughout many parts of the world.
 That tradition flourishes today and remains important for today’s composers, even if their musical language is far removed from that of their predecessors.”